 Meanwhile, in B-422741, a bid protest decision issued by the GAO on October 16, 2024, the procuring agency’s decision to cancel a request for quotation (RFQ) was found reasonable as the protestor’s quotation was substantially higher priced than the available funding and the independent government cost estimate (IGCE) for the procurement.
 In this procurement, which was also issued by the VA for a patient elopement wander management system for its Central California Healthcare System, only the protestor’s quotation was in consideration for the award.
 The only other quotation received by the VA in response to the solicitation was rejected as incomplete.
 The protestor initially quoted a price of $272,174, but at the VA’s request for a discount, it later reduced its quotation to $248,174.
 Despite this reduction, the protestor’s quoted price was still much higher than the IGCE and, more importantly, the government’s available funding of $110,000.
 After the evaluation, the VA decided to cancel the award in the government’s best interest, citing a change in procurement strategy amidst price reasonableness concerns.
 In addition to the high price, the protestor’s quotation lacked an authorized distributor letter issued within the past year by the original equipment manufacturer, which was a mandatory RFQ requirement.

 In challenging the cancellation decision, the protestor alleged that the VA’s cancellation of the RFQ lacked a valid basis.
-In addition to the price reasonableness concerns, the VA maintained that its cancellation of the RFQ was proper because of several flaws in the acquisition.
+In addition to raising price reasonableness concerns, the VA maintained that its cancellation of the RFQ was proper because of several flaws in the acquisition.
 For instance, the RFQ was intended to be a service-disabled veteran-owned small business (SDVOSB) set-aside, but the solicitation did not include the required set-aside clause.
-Instead, it inappropriately included the small business set-aside clause at federal acquisition regulation (FAR) 52.219-6.
+Instead, it inappropriately included the small business set-aside clause at federal acquisition regulation (FAR) 52.219–6.
 Additionally, the solicitation did not include the VA Acquisition Regulation clause and the mandatory limitations on subcontracting certification clause.
-Finally, the VA also stated that after the RFQ was canceled, all fiscal year 2024 funds available for the procurement were “swept,” and no other funds were available for this requirement.
+Finally, the VA also stated that after the RFQ was canceled, all fiscal year 2024 funds available for the procurement were “swept” and that no other funds were available for this requirement.
 In denying the protest, the GAO reiterated that an agency’s lack of funding for a procurement provides a reasonable basis for cancellation because agencies may not award contracts that exceed available funding.
 The GAO also pointed to the various reasons provided by the VA to justify the cancellation and found that it had no basis to sustain the protest under the circumstances.

 This Bid Protests Insight provides a general summary of the applicable law in the practice area and does not constitute legal advice.
 Contractors wishing to learn more are encouraged to consult the TILLIT LAW PLLC Client Portal or Contact Us to determine how the law would apply in a specific situation.